nix-tools/website/content/_index.md

 ## Welcome

-nix.tools is an unofficial Nix documentation site and contains guides for beginners and intermediate users on how to enhance their Nix experience.
-Browse this site for interesting learning material and references elsewhere.
+nix.tools is an unofficial Nix documentation site and contains guides for beginners and intermediate users on specific topics.
 [Read more »](/about)

+### Getting started?

 Learning Nix requires doing research.
-Some of the resources you will find when searching the web.
+Some resources you will find when searching the web.
 Others are in the category "I wish I knew 6 months ago!"
 These are listed here:

-### Getting started?

 For your day-to-day learning,

-- [Nix in 100 seconds][nix-100s]: The answer to "But why?" from your friends and colleagues.
+- [Nix in 100 seconds][nix-100s]: When your friends ask "But why?"
 - [nix.dev][nix.dev]: The official documentation site for Nix is the best place to start reading.
 It teaches basics and advanced subjects.
 - [Get in Touch][get-in-touch]: Find a chatroom early in your journey.
 Discord, IRC, Matrix, Reddit, Signal, Telegram.
 - [Awesome Nix][awesome-nix]: An unordered collection of learning materials.